-Renaissance Ranch is firmly rooted in the 12 Step philosophy of recovery.
+Renaissance Recovery is firmly rooted in the 12 Step philosophy of recovery.
 Within a few years of the creation of Alcoholics Anonymous, one of the co-creators, Bill W,. felt AA needed a set of simple guidelines any member could use to help them on their daily and lifelong journey of recovery.

 He set about to create these guidelines and came up with the 12 Steps.
 A process he states, that took him fewer than 3 hours.
 These simple, clear and yet profound steps became the hallmark for how to proceed in recovery and are used around the world today by members of recovery programs of all kinds, modified only slightly to address narcotic addiction, gambling addiction, over eating, codependency, and many other issues that create an unbalanced, unhealthy life.